benpollarduk/NetAF/README.md

   * **Use X on Y** - use an item.
 Items can be used on a variety of targets.
 Where X is the item and Y is the target.
   * **N, S, E, W, U, D** - traverse through the rooms in a region.

-BP.AdventureFramework also provides global commands to help with game flow and option management:
+NetAF also provides global commands to help with game flow and option management:
   * **About** - display version information.
   * **CommandsOn / CommandsOff** - toggle commands on/off.
   * **Exit** - exit the game.